wahorvat/disordered-confinement/README.md

 **Hyperuniform states of matter** ([paper](https://torquatocpanel.deptcpanel.princeton.edu/wp-content/uploads/2018/06/paper-401.pdf))

-## Bugs

-Please report any bugs that you find [here](https://github.com/wahorvat/disordered-confinement/issues).
-Or, even better, fork the repository on [GitHub](https://github.com/wahorvat/disordered-confinement) and create a pull request (PR).

 ## Citing DisorderedConfinement
 If DisorderedConfinement helps your research, we appreciate your citations.
 Here is the BibTeX entry: